isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

     >
     > You need to follow the file naming convention for the name of the new content generator.
 You cannot have a space in the name of the content snippet generator.
 Also, you cannot save a new content generator with the name of an existing content generator.
 An error occurs.

-## Options for a content snippet generator
+### Options for a content snippet generator

 Right-click on a content snippet generator to open the Options.
 Using the options, you can perform the following operations:

+*	**Preview**: Use this option to open a pane and view a small fraction of how the data is displayed in the output.
 * **Insert**: Use this option to insert the selected content snippet into the topic opened for editing in the Web Editor.
 As the data is inserted as a snippet, you can also edit the data within your topic in the Web Editor.

     >[!NOTE]